Paul-G2/ScrollSleuth/README.md

 - Click "Create Cropped Volume."
 The cropped volume images that appear in the output directory can then be loaded into Scroll Sleuth.

-A crop size of 1024 x 1024 is probably reasonable for most devices.
+A crop size of 1024 x 1024 is probably reasonable for most machines.
 It can be several times larger if you have a good GPU with lots of video memory.
 If you see sluggish performance, or you get "context-lost" errors, try a smaller crop size.

 <br/> <br/>